This volume is a new annotated edition of J.H. Prynne’s 1983 poem

 The Oval Window, making use of photographs taken by the poet at the time and place of composition, together with a substantial portfolio supplied by him of source and reference material.
-This source material ranges from the political and economic news of the period in late August 1983 when the poem was written, together with extracts from literature, Eastern and Western philosophy, optics, anatomy, computer programming language, and a considerable quantity of ancient Chinese poetry.
+This source material includes political and economic news published during the period in early autumn 1983 when the poem was written, together with extracts from literature, Eastern and Western philosophy, optics, anatomy, computer programming language, and a considerable quantity of ancient Chinese poetry.

 Poems (2015) was published by Bloodaxe in 2015.

 ‘Prynne is refractory yet astonishingly lucid.
 First poet of the world for some things.’ – John Kerrigan,

 Poems is a vast slab of a thing, but its luminous and unsettling poems richly repay the attention they demand.’ – David Wheatley, Guardian [on the third edition of Poems]

 'Without doubt the most formidable and accomplished poet in England today, a writer who has single-handedly changed the vocabulary of expression.’ – Peter Ackroyd,

 'This book is one of the most inventive, intelligently experimental collected poems of the century.’ - Adam Phillips,

 Poems is a collection, thirty years in the making, in which the language is both astonishing and inevitable.
 Such a level of intelligence, control and risk is shocking.’ – lain Sinclair, Independent on Sunday (Books of the Year)